KyleGoetke/python-caesar-cipher/README.md

 # python-caesar-cipher
-Python program for encoding and decoding messages via Caesar Cipher - WORK IN PROGRESS (does not yet support capital letters)
+Python program for encoding and decoding messages via Caesar Cipher _does not support capital letters or numbers_